karthikswarna/Path-Extractor-for-C/README.md

-datasets                 | -             | Comma-separated list of names of the dataset files to be read from the inputDirectory. outputDirectory          | -             | Path to the destination directory where the output datasets will be saved. datasetNameExtension     | -             | An additional extension to the dataset name (Used to distinguish between different datasets.) includeASTPaths          | False         | This flag specifies whether to include AST paths in the output dataset. includeCFGPaths          | False         | This flag specifies whether to include CFG paths in the output dataset. includeCDGPaths          | False         | This flag specifies whether to include CDG paths in the output dataset.
+datasets                 | -             | Comma-separated list of names of the dataset files to be read from the inputDirectory. outputDirectory          | -             | Path to the destination directory where the output datasets will be saved. datasetNameExtension     | -             | An additional extension to the dataset name (Used to distinguish between different datasets.) notIncludeMethods        | -             | Comma-separated list of method names that should not be included in the dataset.
+For example, some method names like 'f' may not actually represent the method's meaning, and hence we can remove such methods from the dataset. includeASTPaths          | False         | This flag specifies whether to include AST paths in the output dataset. includeCFGPaths          | False         | This flag specifies whether to include CFG paths in the output dataset. includeCDGPaths          | False         | This flag specifies whether to include CDG paths in the output dataset.